-Your vehicle is fitted with two Remis roof lights, a medium size one above the kitchen area, and a larger one above the lounge.
-On some models there is also a Seitz Skyview over the cab.
+Your vehicle is fitted with a large Remis ventilator in the kitchen area, with a larger Seitz Heki 3 roof light above the lounge, and a Seitz Skyview over the cab area.

 When the vehicle is being driven the roof ventilators should be fully closed.
 Wind noise may be reduced by closing the night blind.